Let me take a wild guess.

 In general, a survival saw is mostly used for cutting firewood or branches and shelter construction.
 Saws with blades between the 7 to 12-inch range are good enough for both purposes.
 The size also depends on the dimensions of the log or branch you’ll be cutting.

-Obviously, an 8-inch saw won’t cut through a log of 8-inch diameter.
+Obviously, an 8-inch camping saw won’t cut through a log of 8-inch diameter.
 You need to pick a longer blade length for making the sawing motion effective.
 However, too long blades can be difficult to carry when you need to move fast and light during an emergency.

 Number of Teeth Per Inch (TPI)